 All foreigners who like to travel to Nepal (except for Indians) must have a visa and a passport that is still valid for 6 months after leaving Nepal.
 Nepali embassies and consulates overseas issue visas.
 But upon arrival you can also receive a visa.
-The nearest immigration offices near Bardia are close to the border near Nepalgunj, Mahendrenagar and Dhangadi.
+The nearest immigration offices near Bardia are close to the border near Nepalgunj, Mahendrenagar and Dhangadi, but not always open.
+Ask us for up date information.
+Since June 2023 a negative PCR Covid test report or proof of vaccination is not required to enter Nepal!
 More information about rules and regulations you can find on the website of the Department of Immigration of the government of Nepal.
-Due to the COVID-19 pandemic the rules have temporarily been changed.
-Here te latest rules from Entry protocol 17-10-2020

 Nepalese phone number